Log4s/log4s/README.md

 This ability to restore previous values on block exit does require their storage in a map which adds slight memory overhead.
 If you are in a tight loop with nested contexts, you may have better performance if you add and remove values directly.
-These performance costs apply only the the block-based API, not the map-style API.
+These performance costs apply only to the block-based API, not the map-style API.

 ### Unsupported features